fitzhavey/algo-refresh/lessons/L7-Arrays.md

 - in a situation where you have to modify an array, such as rotating, you might find virtually modifying the indexes computationally cheaper
 - be comfortable working with subarrays and matrices
 - know when to use a hash table instead

+## Quiz

+1. Which of the following are benefits of dynamically resizable arrays (also known as array lists) over fixed-size arrays?
+    - [ ] It is faster to find an element by value in a dynamic array.
+    - [ ] Dynamic arrays use less memory.
+    - [x] Appending an element is faster, on average.
+    - [ ] Getting the length of the array is faster, on average.

+2. You have a sorted array, with an empty space at the end.
+You want to insert an element into the array by doing a binary search to find the location, and then shifting the remaining elements over.
+What is the runtime for this algorithm?
+    - [ ] O(log N)
+    - [ ] O(1)
+    - [ ] O(N)
+    - [ ] O(N^2)

+3. You have a sorted list of numbers, and you wish to find the median element.
+The median is defined to the middle value (if the array is of odd length) or the average of the middle two elements (if the array is of even length).
+If the length of an array A is N, and N is odd, which of the following will give the median element?
+Assume indices are 0-indexed.
+    - [ ] A[floor((N + 1))/2]
+    - [ ] A[ceiling((N + 1) / 2)]
+    - [ ] A[ceiling(N/2)]
+    - [x] A[floor(N/2)]